Does your child need you to direct their play, unless they're on a screen?

 Do you find yourself stepping in because watching them struggle is too hard?

-When you imagine your kids all grown up, you probably hope they'll be able to roll with disappointment, persevere when things are hard, and find their footing when life doesn't go as planned.
+When you picture your child as an adult, you probably hope they'll be able to roll with disappointment, stick with it when things are hard, and stay steady when life doesn't go as planned.

 But they're less willing to try hard things.
-Less able to sit with boredom.
-Less confident that they can figure things out without our intervention.
+Less able to tolerate boredom.
+Less confident that they can figure things out without our help.

-The very scaffolding we've built around them--out of love and the best of intentions--may be the thing preventing them from discovering what they're made of.
+The very scaffolding we've built around them--out of love and the best of intentions--may be preventing them from developing self-confidence, resilience, and independence.

-• A framework for where to start — age-appropriate first steps and Let Grow's free tools to continue on your own
+• A framework for age-appropriate experiences using Let Grow's free tools

 • Private podcast replay — listen at your own pace, share with your partner, return to the parts that stay with you